OAIAcademy/test-cloud-bootcamp/README.md

 # test-cloud-bootcamp

+## Introduction

-## This repo is for educational purpose
+This repo runs with Python 3.9.